From hybrid working to new security threats, here are six important considerations to address when evaluating your MSP business plan.

 If your website looks outdated, fix it.
 You don’t have to spend a lot of money doing this.

-- Think about communications: could you add a blog, product reviews, or video content.
+- Think about communications: Could you add a blog, product reviews, or video content?
+Brainstorm how you can communicate better.

-- Use social proof: include testimonials, with logos/profile pictures from real customers.
+- Use social proof: Include testimonials and use logos/profile pictures from real customers.

 Identify your target audience and choose the right channels to reach them.
 Choose the core offerings that best meet your prospect’s needs and make sure your messaging is clear and easy to understand.
-Create powerful marketing messages for each of your channels – communicate something specific of value, clarify the benefits for your chosen group of customers and go.
+Create powerful marketing messages for each of your channels.
+In other words, communicate something specific andof value.
+Moreover, carify the benefits for your chosen group of customers, and go.

 6) Deal with bad customers